SC Admission Requirements

 |Less than 16||Low||<27%|

 You will need above average high school grades to get into Sterling College.
 The average high school GPA of the admitted freshman class at Sterling College was 3.3 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #11 in Kansas for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as SC accepts 52% of students who apply.

 |High School GPA||Freshmen Within Range||Admission Chances|